 The proceeding solution is to connect the Roku device to the TV using a different cable.
 You can also connect it to another HDMI port if available.

-Replace the cable with a new one if the issue persists.
+Replace the cable with a new one if the Roku Audio Problems persists.

 If you are making use of an AVR, then check if you have chosen the correct input.